 The striking Reformed church of Scuol invites you to escape from the hustle and bustle and superficiality and to surprising insights.
 In addition, from there you can enjoy a wonderful view over the Inn and the municipality of Scuol.

 The church of Lavin with its restored paintings from 1490 to 1500, is one of the most famous and worth seeing art monuments in Graubünden.
 On the church tour you will get an insight into the history of the church as well as the village.

-The Romanesque church of San Niclé with semicircular choir was built shortly before 1200.
-San Nicla is located on an ancient road, where the Inn could first be crossed by a ford and, probably very early in the Middle Ages, over a bridge.
-The monumental Christophorus painting, which was still preserved in part on the south-western facade of the tower, proves that the valley path from Ramosch via Raschvella to San Nicla still led in the late Middle Ages.
-It became visible to the travellers only when they used this right-hand valley path via Raschvella.
-St. Christopher is, among other things, the emergency worker of the shippers and bridge builders.
+The Romanesque church of San Niclà with semicircular choir was built shortly before the year 1200.
+San Niclà is located on an ancient road where the Inn could first be crossed by a ford and, probably very early in the Middle Ages, by a bridge.
+The fact that the valley path from Ramosch via Raschvella to San Niclà still led in the late Middle Ages is proven by the monumental Christophorus painting, some of which is still preserved on the southwest façade of the tower.
+It was only visible to the travellers when they used this right-hand valley path via Raschvella.
+Saint Christopher is, among other things, the emergency helper of boatmen and bridge builders.